Christine Taylor, Author of One Small Bag

 The display I saw when I visited was called Sons.
 In addition to the artwork, there was an immersive music experience.
 Each picture was accompanied by music as well as an oral description, which you could listen to as you went round on the headphones provided by the museum.
 There was 9 EUR charge for a full price adult.

 The Carmen Thyssen Museum Andorra is located on the ground floor of the former Hotel Valira, a historic listed building that is one of the best examples of granite architecture in Andorra.
 When I visited in May 2024, there were building works around it and it took a while to find the entrance!
-I have previously mentioned that Andorra La Vella is ‘noisy’ due to the sound of fast running water.
-The other sound which is everywhere throughout the city, is the sound of construction and building works.
+Andorra struck me as a suprisingly noisy place, not just the water thundering through from the mountains, but the sound of building works too!

 There’s a hugely popular spa on the edge of Andorra la Vella with a large swimming pool complex fed from thermal spring water and extensive treatment rooms.
 Timed passes can be booked on the Caldea Website.